 Our fellowship program is made possible through donations from our generous community and occasional grants.
 To support this program, please consider making a contribution to the Fund for Pratt - School of Information.

-Our highly competitive fellowship program supports 2-semester practicum-internships designed to provide students exceptional professional-level experience in NYC’s great cultural institutions.
 Students can apply for the fellowship program starting in their second semester of study.
-Partnering with NYC museums and libraries, we offer students fellowships that support tuition scholarships in the amount of $5,000, ($2,500 fall and $2,500 spring).
+Partnering with NYC museums, libraries, and other institutions, we offer students fellowships that support tuition scholarships in the amount of $7,000 ($3,500 in fall and $3,500 in spring).

-Fellows are required to carry-out 2-semester practicum/internships, requiring 120 hours per semester of on-site work at one of the partner institutions.
-To fulfill the fellowship requirements, students must enroll in LIS 698 Practicum/ Seminar, and a course related to their practicum work.
+Fellows are required to carry-out two-semester practicum/internships, requiring 120 hours per semester of on-site work at one of the partner institutions.
+To fulfill the fellowship requirements, students must enroll in a course related to their practicum (the course varies by fellowship).
+Students must also either enroll in INFO 698 Practicum/ Seminar in the spring 2022 semester or present their fellowship projects at #Infoshow2022.
 The practicum and internship site work and supervisor must the same for both the practicum and internship.

 Please be aware that each of the fellowships have different eligibility requirements which are detailed in the application.